ZaxR/bulwark/docs/index.rst

 Bulwark is a package for convenient property-based testing of pandas dataframes, supported for Python 3.5+.

-This project was heavily influenced by the no-longer-supported `Engarde`_. library by Tom Augspurger (thanks for the head start, Tom!), which in term was modeled after the R library `assertr`_.
+This project was heavily influenced by the no-longer-supported `Engarde`_. library by Tom Augspurger (thanks for the head start, Tom!), which itself was modeled after the R library `assertr`_.

 .. _Engarde: https://github.com/TomAugspurger/engarde